How GitHub Usernames Work

 fresh-bakesreads cleanly and behaves well in URLs and shell scripts. - Use an organization name instead.
 If your project deserves its own namespace, claim a related Organization name rather than fighting for the user account.

 github.com/freshbakes-teamorgithub.com/freshbakes-cowork as organization names that signal a team rather than an individual. - Plan for the eventual rename.
-If you settle on a temporary handle now, remember that GitHub username changes are smooth: the old name is released immediately, the redirect lasts about a year, and commit attribution updates automatically.
+If you settle on a temporary handle now, remember that GitHub username changes are smooth: the old name is released immediately, repository references redirect automatically, and commit attribution updates for verified emails.
 You can rename later without much pain.

 - Monitor with NameSniper.
-Inactive accounts are occasionally reclaimed under squatting policy, and renames release the old name immediately.
+Renames release the old name immediately and deletions free it after 90 days — both happen without any announcement.
 NameSniper watches the handle and alerts you the moment it becomes available.

 Unlike Twitch (6-month hold) or Twitter (held for the original owner), GitHub releases your old username back to the public namespace the instant you rename.
 If you anticipate renaming, claim the new name on adjacent platforms first — otherwise someone could grab your old GitHub handle and impersonate you on it.
 Run a NameSniper cross-platform check before any rename.